-While we are getting a fun guided tour and eating our way through this beautiful market, most people are shopping for their dinner.
+While we are getting a fun guided tour in Budapest and eating our way through this beautiful market, most people are shopping for their dinner.
 The Market Hall is where locals regularly shop for food, just like going to your local grocery store back in the states.
 And you can find it all here … from fish, poultry, and meat to veggies, fruits, and spices.

 Before leaving the Market Hall, we sample three kinds of cheese, including a type of cottage cheese covered in chocolate.
 Barbi explains that this type of cheese is a typical snack for children when they arrive home from school in the afternoon.

 Continuing Our Budapest Tour – Tasting Outside the Market

 Our group heads outside next for more tantalizing tastes of Budapest.
 First stop, a gourmet chocolate shop, Chocolate Rozsavolgyi.
 The chocolate here is fantastic and award-winning.
 This shop and the chocolate are yummy, but the timing is somewhat out of order as our next stop is lunch.